nelisa-dludla/alx-system_engineering-devops/0x00-shell_basics/README.md

 **These scripts are part of the Advanced Tasks:**

-16. 100-lets_move - moves all files beginning with an uppercase letter to the directory */tmp/u
+16. 100-lets_move - moves all files beginning with an uppercase letter to the directory */tmp/u*
+17. 101-clean_emacs - deletes all the files in the current working directory that end with the character: ~